kmacdon/academic-kickstart/content/post/kdtree_comparison.markdown

 ```
 <img src="/post/kdtree_comparison_files/figure-html/plot_evals-1.png" width="672" />

-The performances are fairly similar for the data sets with fewer observations, but there is a huge performance penalty for the naive method once there 100,000 points, but the tree method barely increases in speed.
+The performances are fairly similar for the data sets with fewer observations, but there is a huge performance penalty for the naive method once there are 100,000 points, but the tree method is barely affected.
 With that many points, the naive method takes about 37 minutes while the tree method takes just 3.9 seconds.